build-on-aws/content/posts/picturesocial/06-how-to-use-dynamodb-on-a-containerized-api/index.md

 }
 ```

-We are making a good progress in our journey to create Picturesocial so far we have learned how to create an API, containerized it, deploy a Kubernetes cluster, use infraestructure as a code and deploy our API to Kubernetes and now we learned how to add Database support!
+We are making a good progress in our journey to create Picturesocial.
+So far we have learned how to create an API, containerized it, deployed a Kubernetes cluster, used infraestructure as a code and deployed our API to Kubernetes.
+Finally we learned how to add Database support!
 The next post will be about exposing our APIs to the Internet using API Gateway and VPC Link!

 [Continue to the next post about API Gateway and VPC Link](picturesocial/07-how-to-expose-a-containerized-api-to-the-internet).